chainer/chainer/docs/source/guides/variables.rst

 All these computations are can be generalized to a multi-element array input.
 While single-element arrays are automatically initialized to ``[1]``, to start backward computation from a variable holding a multi-element array, we must set the *initial error* manually.
-This is done simply by setting the :attr:`~Variable.grad` attribute of the output variable:
+This is done simply by setting the :attr:`~chainer.Variable.grad` attribute of the output variable:

 .. doctest::